 Such illnesses and deaths have been reported in the news media across the country in otherwise healthy women.
 The U.S. Food and Drug Administration has logged more than 1,700 reports of blood clots connected to Yaz and Yasmin, including pulmonary embolism and deep vein thrombosis.
 Other reports show hundreds of serious adverse events and scores of deaths among users of the birth control pills.

 Yasmin first came onto the market in 2001, chiefly for birth control but is also used by some women to help with pre-menstrual disorders and to treat acne.

-Kline & Specter, PC, with some 30 attorneys, several of whom are also highly skilled doctors, has a record of success in litigating pharmaceutical injury lawsuits such as Yasmin.
+Kline & Specter, PC, with over 40 attorneys, several of whom are also highly skilled doctors, has a record of success in litigating pharmaceutical injury lawsuits such as Yasmin.
 Call 800-243-1100 to speak with an experienced a Yaz, Yasmin or Ocella attorney today.